QClash: QClash 23 — Struggling Suns make a stand and ongoing dislike between the clubs

-QClash 25 — Suns snap losing streak and Zorko accuses Miller of groin tackle
+QClash 25 — Suns snap losing streak, while Zorko accuses Miller of groin tackle

 QClash 25 took place on 29 July 2023 at Carrara Stadium.
-The high flying third placed Lions entered the match as the hot favourites to continue their nine-game winning streak against a struggling Suns outfit sitting 14th on the ladder and fighting to keep their season alive.
+The high-flying third-placed Lions entered the match as the hot favourites to continue their nine-game winning streak against a struggling Suns outfit, who were sitting 14th on the ladder and fighting to keep their season alive.
 The clash also served as the scene for Gold Coast vice captain Sam Collins' milestone 100th AFL game.
 A hotly contested first quarter played out with both teams kicking multiple goals before Dayne Zorko drew a free kick for high contact inside his forward 50 just seconds before quarter time and kicked truly after the siren to give the Lions a seven-point lead at the end of the first term.
-The second quarter was also an evenly contested term with the Suns able to gain a three-point ascendency at halftime.
-Gold Coast's players unexpectedly formed a huddle on field just prior to the beginning of the third quarter and began the third term well by playing inspired football which included kicking five of the first six goals to give themselves a 17-point lead at three quarter time.
-The Suns were able to continue their fantastic form in the fourth quarter by kicking a further five goals to Brisbane's one and this allowed Gold Coast to secure a streak breaking 41-point victory over the highly fancied Lions.
-Suns key forward Ben King was one of Gold Coast's best players with a five-goal haul, Touk Miller was awarded a record breaking fourth Marcus Ashcroft Medal for his shutdown role on one of the league's Brownlow Medal favourites Lachie Neale and Gold Coast defender Mac Andrew was awarded the Round 19 Rising Star nomination for his sublime performance.
+The second quarter was also an evenly contested term, with the Suns able to gain a three-point ascendency at halftime.
+Gold Coast's players unexpectedly formed a huddle on field just prior to the beginning of the third quarter and began the third term well by playing inspired football which included kicking five of the first six goals to give themselves a 17-point lead at three-quarter time.
+The Suns were able to continue their fantastic form in the fourth quarter by kicking a further five goals to Brisbane's one, and this allowed Gold Coast to secure a streak-breaking 41-point victory over the highly fancied Lions.
+Suns key forward Ben King was one of Gold Coast's best-performing players, including a five-goal haul, while Touk Miller was awarded a record-breaking fourth Marcus Ashcroft Medal for his shutdown role on one of the league's Brownlow Medal favourites, Lachie Neale, while Gold Coast defender Mac Andrew was awarded the round 19 Rising Star nomination for his sublime performance.